 Ensure robust reporting channels are in place for the whole community to access regarding online safety concerns.

-Undertake an annual review of the school approach to online safety and undertake appropriate risk assessments, as required, regarding the safe use of technology on site and for remote learning which reflects the risks children face.
+Undertake appropriate risk assessments, as required, regarding the safe use of technology on site.

 Audit and evaluate online safety practice to identify strengths and areas for improvement.